per1234/esparto/api_cycle.md

 ***
 # onMqttDisconnect
 MQTT has disconnected.
 This may be caused by a WiFi failure, Internet failure if you have a remote host or internal network failure.
 In any event, there is nothing Esparto can do to rectify it automatically.
-If you have tasks that are pointless or will fail without MQTT then a) redesign your app but till then b) use this hook to stop / cancel / suspend them.
+If you have tasks that are pointless or will fail without MQTT then redesign your app!
+Until then, use this hook to stop / cancel / suspend them.
 Do not worry about tasks that publish topics, they will automatically self-adjust and not try to send until MQTT is restored.
-Generaly, there is little to be done here.
+Generally, there is little to be done here.

 _Typical reason for "hooking" into this lifecycle callback:_